-NOTE: There were a number of changes to the Rule Book this year so please read the rules carefully.
+NOTE: There were a number of changes to inversions in the Rule Book this year so please read the rules carefully.
 All changes are in BLUE.
-Should you have any questions please contact the ACA Technical Coordinator at email@example.com.
+Should you have any questions please contact the ACA at firstname.lastname@example.org.

-School Pom Rules 2016 - 2017 (School Pom will follow USASF dance rules but not USASF Divisions.
+School Pom Rules 2017 - 2018 (School Pom will follow USASF/IASF dance rules but not USASF Divisions.
 Please refer to the 'Divisions' section in the ACA School Rule Book above.
 School pom will follow the Junior, senior, open rules).

 - Specialty divisions include individuals and duos competiting a routine that does not include stunts, as well and Partner and Quad Groups that compete in the stunt division.